emoloic/streamify/README.md

 - Add more visualizations

 ### Special Mentions
-I'd like to thank the [DataTalks.Club](https://datatalks.club) for offering this Data Engineering course for completely free.
-All the things I learnt there, enabled me to come up with this project.
+I'd like to thank the [DataTalks.Club](https://datatalks.club) for offering this Data Engineering course for completely free and [Ankur Chavda] (https://github.com/ankurchavda) for making the implementation of this project more easy.
+All the tecchnologies covered in this course enabled me to come up with this project.
 If you want to upskill on Data Engineering technologies, please check out the [course](https://github.com/DataTalksClub/data-engineering-zoomcamp). :)# streamify